Start packing for one of these 13 Texas family road trips!

 10. Plano, Texas

 Plano has become a family place to travel to.
-With the Crayola Factory, horseriding at Southfork Ranch, that cool zipline at GO APE to all the shopping and dining you can think of, Plano is rocking and rolling and would make a wonderful Texas family road trip.
+With the Crayola Factory, horseriding at Southfork Ranch, that cool zipline at GO APE, and all the shopping and dining you can think of, Plano is rocking and rolling and would make a wonderful Texas family road trip.
 Here are three reasons why:

 11. Tanglewood Resort – Lake Texoma

 12. Abilene, Texas

 If any place is great for a family road trip, it’s Abilene.
 Seeing that it’s the Storybook Capital of Texas, there are plenty of stories to read to your children.
-I haven’t made it out that way, but one of our writers took her family there a couple of years ago and had a great time.
+I haven’t made it out that way, but one of our writers took her family there a few years ago and had a great time.
 Read her story here – Family-fun Weekend Getaway to Abilene, TX.

 13. Columbus, Texas

 Spend the holidays or any day in Columbus.
 It’s another place I have yet to go, but two of our past writers went, and I combined their stories into one.
 They both went during the holiday, and Santa Claus was the main attraction.
 Things To Do In Columbus, TX.